BhumBhumrapee/ray-tracing/README.md

 than c++ and all of the utility functions are already there in the library such as NumPy, scipy, and so on.
 At first, before all of the add-ons effect to make the image look nicer, such as anti-aliasing, the code was running just fine at a good speed.
 However, after I've added anti-aliasing, the rendering process takes much longer time than expected, around 1 minute for a simple image with 10 samples.
-Realising that this would we bad when we moved to thousands of samples, I've decided to move to c++ as the author of the book recommended.
+Realising that this would we bad when we moved to thousands of samples, I've decided to move to c++ as the author of the book have recommended.
 Another reason that I've chosen c++ is the fact that I can gain access to multiprocessing libraries such as OpenMP very easily.
 This will be used to speed up the rendering process even more.
-I've splitted my learning into two part, which is the part where i follow the book, and the part where I go out and try things on my own.
+I've splitted my learning into two parts, which is the part where I follow the book, and the part where I go out and try things on my own.
 Let's start with the theory from the book.

 ### Theory / Straight from the book